Nikhilsunny1161/ISSUETRACKER/README.md

     A button to create an issue

 5.Create issue page
-    User should be able to create an issue for a project Accept the following fields
+    ->User should be able to create an issue for a project Accept the following fields
        Title
        Description
        Labels (multiple labels can be added to a project, IF a project has a label already show it (in dropdown) as the user types the label in)